0xMilica/0xmilica-website/content/post/2023-05-18-when-zk-meets-medicine.md

 title: When ZK meets Medicine
 date: 2023-05-18
 hero: "/images/when-zk-meets-medicine.png"
-excerpt: Until the 1970s, symmetric encryption was the only type of encryption we know of.
-Like the lock with...
+excerpt: What on Earth could bring such a collaboration?
+How could one combine the two?
+Being part of Zuzalu is an...
 timeToRead: 4
 authors:
 - Milica Vulic